MathBuddy: A Multimodal System for Affective Math Tutoring: User Study

-\paragraph{Empathy is a desired quality in a tutor across pedagogical dimensions.} Figure \ref{fig:pedagogy} reports the mean score of $30$ participants across $15$ questions, each of them mapped to different pedagogical dimensions, the same discussed in \autoref{sec:AutomaticEvaluation} (Table \ref{tab:mapqstn} in Appendix).
-In Figure \ref{fig:pedagogy}, we observe that most of the participants report a better learning experience when their emotions are used to prompt MathBuddy with a relevant pedagogy strategy.
-The findings are consistent with our results discussed in \autoref{sec:AutomaticEvaluation}.
+\autoref{fig:pedagogy} reports the mean score of $30$ participants across $15$ questions, each of them mapped to different pedagogical dimensions, the same discussed in \autoref{sec:AutomaticEvaluation} (\autoref{tab:mapqstn} in Appendix).
+Here, we observe that the average satisfaction scores are generally higher when emotions are used to guide \emph{MathBuddy}’s pedagogical strategies (Emotion ON condition).
+This suggests that participants reported a more positive perception of this interaction mode across the questionnaire dimensions, which we consider as indicators of their overall learning experience.

 \paragraph{Empathetic responses enhances user learning.}

 Comparing participants’ facial emotional dynamics over time, those in the Emotion ON condition displayed a higher frequency of positive expressions than those in the Emotion OFF condition (see \autoref{fig:facial_histogram} in the Appendix).